 -

-In the Send Tags dialog box type an email address to send the tag.
+In the Send Tags dialog box, enter an email address to send the tag to.

 Note